As esports watchdog tackles widespread match-fixing, critics fear it can’t do the job

 Moore started collecting evidence of match-fixing in March of 2020.
 In the Mountain Dew League, opportunities for advancement were limited.
 Players seeking to make a career playing the game had two legitimate options: They could either excel in a competitive setting or become content creators.
 Some, instead, opted to pursue fixing matches and betting against themselves.

-“I remember it was like 2 or 3 a.m. local time when I got [the recording] and I immediately was like, this is the magic bullet … this might be the thing that gets the ball rolling,” Moore said.
-He immediately contacted ESIC to turn over the evidence he had acquired.
+“I remember it was like 2 or 3 a.m. local time when I got [the recording], and I immediately was like, ‘this is the magic bullet … this might be the thing that gets the ball rolling,’ ” Moore said.
+Soon after, he contacted ESIC to turn over the evidence he had acquired.
 The Commission, in turn, asked Moore to hold off publishing the story about the recording to give them time to button up their investigation.

-In late March, Ian Smith, integrity commissioner at ESIC, announced in a video interview he was “optimistic” the report would release in early April — within 10 days to two weeks, in his words.
+In late March 2021, Ian Smith, integrity commissioner at ESIC, announced in a video interview he was “optimistic” the report would release in early April — within 10 days to two weeks, in his words.
 Smith also revealed that the FBI was involved in a separate part of the investigation, which would touch on foreign betting syndicates organizing fixed games and making a killing on betting websites that tracked “Counter-Strike” matches.
-Monday’s report indicated that the report now covered 34 separate investigations, but did not provide additional details.
+Monday’s update indicated that the report now covers 34 separate investigations, but did not provide additional details.

-“I feel like the natural inclination for people when they see this is to think that it’s small fries, it’s a bunch of pimple-faced 18-year-olds making 500 dollars by fixing a match in a video game where they go pew pew pew, nothing that adults should care about,” said Moore, whose story published after Smith’s YouTube interview.
+“I feel like the natural inclination for people when they see this is to think that it’s small fries; it’s a bunch of pimple-faced 18-year-olds making 500 dollars by fixing a match in a video game where they go ‘pew pew pew,’ nothing that adults should care about,” said Moore, whose story published after Smith’s YouTube interview.
 “But we’re talking about people who are being paid in bitcoin for fixing matches, who are placing five- or six-figure bets on these matches on Russian betting sites that have no limits and no regulation, or they’re placing bets on illegal betting sites in China and Southeast Asia.”

 Beyond financial considerations, there’s also the incalculable effect of match-fixing on individual players — especially those not involved in anything untoward.

 “I would say that almost every player in [the Mountain Dew League] was striving to be the best,” said Belal “FGB” Ahmad, a former “Counter-Strike: Global Offensive” player.
-“I feel like it’s just so messed up that people are throwing because you could have ruined someone’s chance.
+“I feel like it’s just so messed up that people are throwing [matches] because you could have ruined someone’s chance.
 Maybe because you threw you crushed someone’s motivation to keep playing the game.
 That could’ve been the next best player, you know?”

 Monday’s announcement — the five-year bans for Tropiano and Przypasniak, 111 days for O’Reilly — felt like a false start to critics like Moore, and a bad omen for the 34 other ongoing investigations in ESIC’s purview.

 In the transcript of the leaked recording published by dust2.us, O’Reilly, says just one line — “I don’t know if vek will agree to radar” — apparently referring to a player on the opposing team agreeing to surreptitiously share information about his teammates’ locations to O’Reilly and his squad.
-ESIC, following a standard known as the balance of probabilities (usually referred to as “preponderance of evidence” in American English; ESIC’s main staff operates out of the UK and Australia) found O’Reilly’s comments about radar “inconclusive.”
+ESIC, following a standard known as the balance of probabilities (usually referred to as “preponderance of evidence” in American English; ESIC’s main staff operates out of the U.K. and Australia) found O’Reilly’s comments about radar “inconclusive.”
 It instead suspended him for failing to report the conspiracy to match-fix to the relevant authorities.

-O’Reilly, for his part, told The Post he believed the audio recording of him and his teammates was “irrelevant” given that the match discussed therein was never played.
+O’Reilly, for his part, said in an interview that he believed the audio recording of him and his teammates was “irrelevant” given that the match discussed therein was never played.

 “ESIC further engaged in investigatory lines of enquiry to seek out any evidence of further involvement in any corrupt behavior beyond the recording.
 As at 22 July 2021, ESIC has concluded that there is currently no evidence that suggests that, unlike Mr. Tropiano and Mr. Przypasniak, Mr. O’Reilly perpetrated any other breaches,” ESIC wrote in Monday’s announcement.
 As such, O’Reilly’s suspension is already over, concluding before ESIC communicated the findings of its investigation.